 Avast VPN for multiple devices uses three military-grade protocols to allow data transmission across the internet.
 The protocols are:

 Avast VPN doesn’t disclose your real IP, meaning it can’t leak your DNS information.
 I conducted several DNS leak tests, and Avast VPN passed all of them splendidly.

 Avast supports streaming services for smart Android TVs, Mi Box, or Nvidia Shield TV.
 The company has dedicated servers for this service.

 This feature is especially helpful if you travel and are unable to watch your favorite shows because they're not available in your destination—remember to choose a US VPN for this service.

 What about Netflix?

-As of June 2020, the product can bypass geo-restriction from companies like Netflix and currently has 3 US servers for this service alone.
+The service can bypass geo-restriction from companies like Netflix and currently has several US servers for this service alone.

 The user-written Avast VPN reviews clearly show that its customers are delighted with this.